 The Duty to Accommodate: A Guide for Supervisors

 Supervisors are a key partner in the accommodation process.
-This document provides an overview of the role and responsibilities of supervisors with respect to workplace accommodation and highlights examples of reasonable accommodations within the context of the COVID-19 pandemic
+This document provides an overview of the role and responsibilities of supervisors with respect to workplace accommodation and highlights examples of reasonable accommodations.

 Frequently Asked Questions

-An employee’s fear of potential exposure to the virus does not constitute grounds for accommodation.
 Under the Occupational Health and Safety Act, employees have a right to refuse unsafe work.
-Work refusals should not be based on fear alone but on the employee’s reasonable belief that the University has not taken the necessary measures to protect employee health and minimize the potential exposure to the hazard (COVID-19).
+Work refusals should not be based on fear alone but on the employee’s reasonable belief that the University has not taken the necessary measures to protect employee health and minimize the potential exposure to any hazard.
 As with any workplace hazard, the University is responsible for taking every reasonable precaution to protect the health and safety of employees.

 Supervisors and employees are encouraged to become familiar with the health and safety procedures with respect to work refusals, which can be found on the Human Resources website at: https://www.uwindsor.ca/humanresources/safety/safetytopics/workrefusal